Best Happy Hours in Waikiki (2026): Bars, Pupus & Sunset Deals

 Best Waikiki Happy Hours for Food (Pupus Worth Showing Up For)

-In Waikiki, happy hour and dinner don’t have to be two separate events.
-These spots lead with food — and the deals are real enough to double as your actual evening meal if you play it right.
+In Waikiki, happy hour and dinner don’t have to be two separate line items on your itinerary.
+These spots lead with food — and the deals are substantial enough to double as your actual evening meal if you play it right.

-Doraku Sushi (Royal Hawaiian Center) is probably the best food-forward happy hour on this list.
-Their window runs Monday–Friday, 4–6 PM with izakaya-style plates and discounted rolls that are genuinely substantial.
-Go hungry, because you can absolutely turn this into dinner.
-It’s a spot that shows up consistently on lists of where locals eat in Waikiki — not just tourist lists — and that tracks.
-The food quality is real.
+Doraku Sushi at Royal Hawaiian Center is the standout food-forward happy hour on this list.
+Their window runs Monday–Friday 4–6 PM, with izakaya-style plates and discounted rolls that are genuinely substantial.
+Go hungry, because you can absolutely turn this into dinner — and it won’t feel like a stretch.
+Doraku shows up consistently on lists of where locals eat in Waikiki, not just tourist guides, and the food quality backs that reputation up.

-Monkeypod Kitchen Waikiki is consistent in the best way: happy hour runs daily 3:30–5:00 PM (check for holiday exceptions), and the craft cocktail program here is legitimately good.
+Monkeypod Kitchen Waikiki is consistent in the best way: happy hour runs daily 3:30–5:00 PM (with exceptions on select holidays), and the craft cocktail program here is legitimately good — not just good for a beach bar.
 The mai tai gets mentioned a lot for a reason.
-One drink reliably becomes two, so budget your time accordingly.
+Budget extra time, because one drink reliably becomes two, and you’ll want the space to let that happen.

 Maui Brewing Co.
-Waikiki (at the Beachcomber) gives you two windows: a weekday session Mon–Fri 3–5 PM and a late-night run Sun–Thu 9–10:30 PM.
-The craft beer list is extensive, the two-floor space handles groups comfortably, and if there’s live music going, you might find yourself well past the happy hour window without noticing.
+Waikiki at the Beachcomber runs two windows: a weekday session Mon–Fri 3–5 PM and a late-night round Sun–Thu 9–10:30 PM.
+The craft beer list is extensive, the two-floor space handles groups comfortably, and if there’s live music going, you may find yourself well past the happy hour window without noticing.
+Great for beer-first travelers and groups who want energy in the room.

-Piko Kitchen + Bar (Waikiki Market) runs one of the most visitor-friendly happy hour windows on the strip: 2–6 PM every day.
-Four hours, consistent value, no weekday-only restrictions.
-It’s a natural first stop on any happy hour crawl and the easiest answer to “where do we start?”
+Piko Kitchen + Bar at Waikiki Market runs one of the most visitor-friendly windows on the strip: 2–6 PM every day.
+Four hours, no weekday-only restrictions, consistent value.
+It’s the most reliable answer to “where do we start?” and a natural first stop on any happy hour crawl.

 • Doraku Sushi: Mon–Fri 4–6 PM — izakaya plates, best food deal on the list

-• Monkeypod Kitchen: Daily 3:30–5 PM — craft cocktails, consistent quality
+• Monkeypod Kitchen: Daily 3:30–5 PM — craft cocktails, highly consistent

 • Maui Brewing Co.: Mon–Fri 3–5 PM + Sun–Thu 9–10:30 PM — craft beer, two windows

-• Piko Kitchen + Bar: Daily 2–6 PM — four-hour window, great value
+• Piko Kitchen + Bar: Daily 2–6 PM — four-hour window, easiest value call on the strip

 Best Waikiki Happy Hours for Casual Vibes (Sports Bars & No-Frills Finds)

-Not every night calls for a rooftop table and a sunset cocktail.
-Sometimes you want a cold beer, a game on the screen, and a stool with no dress code.
-Waikiki has those spots too — and they’re worth knowing.
+Not every night calls for a rooftop table and a cocktail with a garnish.
+Sometimes you want a cold beer, a game on the screen, and a stool with no dress code expectations.
+Waikiki has those spots too — and they’re worth knowing for the nights when you want to let it be simple.

-Rivals Waikiki has one of the longest happy hour windows in the neighborhood: Monday–Friday, noon to 7 PM.
-Seven hours of deals is practically a half-day — and for anyone who wants afternoon sports with a drink that doesn’t cost $15, it’s the obvious call.
-Low-key, loud, and unapologetically so.
+Rivals Waikiki has one of the longest happy hour windows in the neighborhood: Monday–Friday noon to 7 PM.
+Seven hours of deals is practically a half-day.
+For anyone who wants afternoon sports with a drink that doesn’t cost $15, it’s the obvious call.
+Low-key, loud when the game is on, and unapologetically so.

-Honolulu Tavern runs daily 3–7 PM with rotating nightly specials.
+Honolulu Tavern runs daily 3–7 PM with rotating nightly specials layered on top.
 It’s the kind of no-frills bar that regulars love because it doesn’t pretend to be anything it isn’t.
-A “quick drink” there has a way of becoming an unplanned evening.
+A quick drink there has a way of becoming an unplanned evening — consider yourself warned.

-Irish Rose Saloon is a Waikiki institution — open late, live music most nights, happy hour listed from noon to 7 PM daily.
-If your group wants a late-night option with personality and a bar tab that won’t sting in the morning, this is the move.
+Irish Rose Saloon is a Waikiki institution: open late, live music most nights, happy hour listed noon to 7 PM daily.
+If your group wants a late-night option with real personality and a bar tab that won’t hurt the next morning, this is the move.
+The crowd mix of locals, expats, and visitors gives it a character most tourist-strip bars can’t replicate.

-• Rivals Waikiki: Mon–Fri noon–7 PM — long window, sports-bar energy
+• Rivals Waikiki: Mon–Fri noon–7 PM — seven-hour window, sports-bar energy

 • Honolulu Tavern: Daily 3–7 PM + nightly specials — casual, reliable